kevinwshin/French-House-Manual/README.md

 #### House Purchases
 Any house purchases above $25 must be approved at a house meeting through a proposal.
 The Treasurer will issue a check for all approved expenditures.
 When returning a receipt to the Treasurer, you must write your initials, circle the date, and circle the total before putting it in the wooden box at the base of the stairs.

+---

+If a housemate loses a receipt, they will be required to pay half of the ICC fine, and will pay the full fine on a second offense.
+This process begins anew every semester.

+#### House Discretionary Funds
+Each month funds are given to the house $120 per person, of which 12.5% is meant to be used for discretionary purchases or put towards savings.
+Any small purchase or house purchase which causes the house to exceed our monthly discretionary fund budget requires a 2/3 vote of quorum.

+At the last meeting of every month the treasurer should give a detailed account of spending for the month as well as let the house know what the discretionary funds budge for the next month will be.

+#### Small Purchases
+If a house member would like to make a small purchase for the betterment of the house, they need two officers to approve said purchase, one of which must be the Treasurer.

+If the member proposing the purchase is an officer, they must find two additional officers to approve the purchase.
+If the member proposing the purchase is the Treasurer, they must get the approval of the Trustee.

+#### Personal Mess Fines
+A personal mess includes any personal items, leftover dishes or cookware left in common areas for more than 24 hours.
+Officers may asses a fine of 1 hour of labor which will be assigned by the labor czar.
+If you notice someone leaves something behind, bring it to his or her attention before alerting an officer.
+There must be two witnesses in order to issue a personal mess fine.
+Three personal mess fines will result in a labor violation.

+No dishes can sit in the sink.
+In the event a member places dishes in the sink, personal mess fine can be issued.
+The only exception to this rule is the use of the sink during Dinner Clean.

+#### Maintenance Fines
+Performing an act deemed unsafe by the Maintenance Officer, or which puts the house itself at risk can result in makeup labor or a member review.
+Any "unsafe act" must be mentioned at a meeting.
+Punishment will be administered in the following manner:

+First offense: warning
+Second offense: One hour of labor
+Third offense: Two hours of labor
+Fourth offense: Two hours of labor and conflict mediation
+Fifth offense or more: Member review and if still a member two hours of labor

+#### Officer Fines